 Our selection of semi-erect blackberry plants includes:

-When trellising blackberry plants, don’t stress out about finding the “perfect” trellis design – there’s no such thing!
+When trellising blackberry plants, don’t stress out about finding the “perfect” trellis design.
 There are many forms a trellis can take, like an existing fence or a sturdy railing.
-Most blackberry plants grow to be an average of 4-5 feet tall and wide.
-Make sure you keep that information handy to help you design your ideal trellis system.
-You can usually find a DIY trellis kit at your local hardware store or, if you’re handy, you can design your own — it’s easier than you might think!
+Just remember: Most blackberry plants grow to be an average of 4-5 feet tall and wide.
+This information will help you design your ideal trellis system.
+You can usually find a DIY trellis kit at your local hardware store or, if you’re handy, you can design your own.
+It’s easier than you might think!

-Our book, Pruning Made Easy, provides useful information about pruning and care for the different growing habits of blackberries.
-You will also find illustrations of different kinds of blackberry trellises from the North Carolina State University Cooperative Extension Service if you want to try your hand at constructing your own!
+You can find illustrations of different kinds of blackberry trellises from the North Carolina State University Cooperative Extension Service if you want to try your hand at constructing your own.
+Our book, Pruning Made Easy, also provides useful information about pruning and care for the different growing habits of blackberries.

 Some other berry plants besides blackberries might also require trellises.